ardaku/whoami/README.md

 MSRV is updated according to the [Ardaku MSRV guidelines], so it will only get updated on minor and major version bumps.
 All 2.x releases will be maintained with bugfixes until the end of 2027 at minimum.
+Past MSRV bumps and future
+plans:

+ - WhoAmI 2.3: Rust 1.95 MSRV (bump to get `cfg_select! {}` to make FFI code
+   prettier)
  - WhoAmI 2.2: Rust 1.85 MSRV (bump to get the 2024 edition, pull in nix, etc.)
  - WhoAmI 2.1: Rust 1.75 MSRV (bump for new lang features, faster CI, pull in libc, etc.)